-Interview prep 101 dictates that you should have your elevator pitch ready, a few stories polished, and a good sense of what you have to offer.
+Interview prep 101 dictates that you should have your elevator pitch ready, a few stories polished (for the behavioral interview questions you’ll probably be asked), and a good sense of what you have to offer.
 So, how do you get there?
 Lots of practice, ideally aloud.

 For questions like these, you want a story that illustrates your ability to work with others under challenging circumstances.
 Think team conflict, difficult project constraints, or clashing personalities.